 Today I’m sharing a super budget-friendly and easy fall decor idea: painted mason jars and wild flowers!
-These painted mason jars and wild flowers are a cute and festive table centerpiece, or you can use this idea for easy fall mantle decor too.
+These painted mason jars with wild flowers are a cute and festive table centerpiece, or you can use this idea for easy fall mantel decor too.

 - Empty glass jars